Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Magnesium

 It is estimated that up to 60 percent of adults do not have adequate magnesium intake, and 45 percent are clinically deficient.
 In general, the magnesium content of most fruits and vegetables has declined over the past 100 years.
-Magnesium is involved in over 400 biochemical reactions within the human body and acts as a natural calcium channel blocker, a class of blood pressure-lowering medications that pharmaceutical companies have learned to utilize.
+Magnesium is involved in over 400 biochemical reactions within the human body.
+It is a vital mineral that helps support healthy vascular tone and smooth muscle relaxation.

-A 2016 meta-analysis study of double-blind-placebo-controlled studies found that magnesium supplementation could lower blood pressure.
-Further, a 2017 meta-analysis of randomized controlled trials published in the American Journal of Clinical Nutrition showed that magnesium supplementation significantly lowers both systolic and diastolic blood pressure in those with insulin resistance and pre-diabetes.
+A 2016 meta-analysis study of double-blind, placebo-controlled studies found that magnesium supplementation could support healthy blood pressure already within the normal range.
+Further, a 2017 meta-analysis of randomized controlled trials published in the American Journal of Clinical Nutrition showed that magnesium supplementation significantly supported both systolic and diastolic health. in individuals seeking metabolic support.

 Suggested dose: Recommend 250-500 mg daily